 If any of these signs, or anything overheard, arouses suspicion, you should contact the police immediately, preserving the evidence if possible.
 Licensees and staff should not feel that doing so might adversely affect them when making future applications for a licence.
 It is more important to co-operate with the police, and doing so is evidence of good management.
-If you have a Premises Licence you risk immediate closure of your premises if the police believe that there is a serious problem in relation to drugs which such a closure will reduce.
+If you have a Premises Licence you risk immediate closure of your premises if the police believe that there is a serious problem in relation to drugs.